Winfred Overholser

 He served in 1948 as president of the American Psychiatric Association.
 He was for a time the editor in chief of the Quarterly Review of Psychiatry and Neurology.
 In 1949, he provided a pessimistic assessment of the prospects for St. Elizabeth's patients who had been subject to lobotomies.
 He told a professional conference: "I am sorry to say that even when they are improved, they are still nothing to brag about.
 We are not enthusiastic."

 Overholser retired in 1962 after 25 years as superintendent of St. Elizabeths Hospital where under his administration the hospital pioneered the use of "group therapy, tranquillizing drugs and psychodrama."

-He was also Professor Emeritus of Psychiatry of George Washington University School of Medicine.
+He was also Professor Emeritus of Psychiatry of George Washington University School of Medicine & Health Sciences.

 As Chairman of the American Psychiatric Association, Overholser concluded that United States Secretary of Defense James Forrestal "came to his death by suicide while in a state of mental depression".

 Boston University award him its alumni medal in 1962.
 He received as well the United States Selective Service Medal.
 France awarded him its Legion of Honor and Medal of Liberation.

 He died on October 6, 1964.
 His wife and three children survived him.